PerfectVerdict/Bootcamp/06-Server-Side-APIs/01-Activities/27-Stu_Mini-Project/README.md

 * A form with a text input field to capture a search query and an option select dropdown to capture the format of the search query.
 The options in the dropdown should be a list of the possible format values listed in the [Library of Congress API documentation on requests](https://www.loc.gov/apis/json-and-yaml/requests/endpoints/).

 * A browser event listener attached to the form to execute a function on submission, which will capture both form values and redirect the user to a search results page with those values included in the URL as query parameters.
-This will use the browser's `location.replace()` method.
+This will use the browser's `location.assign()` method.

 * If there is no format selected from the dropdown, the URL should look something like the following example: